NithinBiliya/coding-interview-guide/README.md

 Other queues - Dequeue (Double ended queue), circular queue

 ## Binary Tree
 Startes with a root node.
 Each node has 0-2 children.
+Tree - only one path between any two nodes in a tree.

 ### Binary Search Tree
 Sorted hierarchy of data.